 - When sauteeing the vermicelli, watch it closely so it doesn't burn.
 It seems to go from white to golden brown in the blink of an eye.

 - The rice is best served fresh.
-While you can still eat it, it loses its fluffy, light texture after a day.
+While you can still eat it, the fluffy, light texture is lost after a day.

-- Take a look at the rice packaging for directions on rinsing.
-Usually, they ask you to rinse the rice until it is clear.
+- Refer to the rice packaging for instructions on rinsing.
+Typically, they instruct you to rinse the rice until the water is clear.

 Serving Suggestions

-I love pairing this rice with simple roasted vegetables like eggplant, tomatoes, and peppers, then topping it all with a dollop of hummus.
+I eat this on its own but I love pairing this rice with simple roasted vegetables, such as eggplant, tomatoes, and peppers, then topping it all with a dollop of Low-Carb Lupini Bean Hummus.
 Here are a few other ways to enjoy this dish.

 - Pair it with bell peppers or stuff the peppers with rice and mushrooms for a hearty meal.

-- Serve it as a hearty base underneath a rich, spiced lentil, chickpea curry, or Vegan Lebanese-inspired Fasolia.
+- Serve it as a hearty base underneath a rich, spiced lentil, Chickpea Coconut Curry Soup, or Vegan Lebanese-inspired Fasolia.

-- Complement the rice with homemade falafel balls and a drizzle of tahini sauce.
+- Complement the rice with falafel and a drizzle of Lemon Herb Tahini Sauce.

 - Serve it with Sheet Pan Oven Roasted Vegetables.

-- Include it as part of a Mezze spread with hummus, baba ganoush, tabbouleh, and pita bread.
+- Include it in a Mezze spread with hummus, baba ganoush, tabbouleh, and pita bread.

 Basmati is preferred for its fluffy texture, but you can use other long-grain rice types or parboiled rice.
 Adjust cooking times accordingly.